 If you’re feeling adventurous and want to get a true taste of the region, a kayak tour is the best way to get back to nature and explore the archipelago.

-On this two-day guided tour with Get Your Guide, you’ll travel to the very heart of the archipelago by kayak, paddling from island to island, sunbathing on the warm rocks, camping under the stars and cooking in the wilderness.
+On this two-day guided tour, you’ll travel to the very heart of the archipelago by kayak, paddling from island to island, sunbathing on the warm rocks, camping under the stars and cooking in the wilderness.

 Take a boat tour